gabriel-doriath-dohler/haskell-music/README.md

+# Play music in Haskell

-# Source Code from "Making Music with Haskell" video
+Fork from the code of the video "Making music with Haskell" from tsoding.
 [![Watch the Video](https://i.ytimg.com/vi/FYTZkE5BZ-0/hqdefault.jpg)](https://www.youtube.com/watch?v=FYTZkE5BZ-0)

 ## Quick Start